fisher-alice/johnny-five-wiki/Board.md

 ## Events

-- **connect** This event will be emitted once the program has "connected" to the board.
+- **connect** This event will emit once the program has "connected" to the board.
 This may be immediate, or after some amount of time, but is always asynchronous.
+For on-board execution, `connect` should emit as soon as possible, but asynchronously.

-- **ready** This event will be emitted _after_ the **connect** event and only when the `Board` instance object has completed any hardware initialization that must take place before the program can operate.
+- **ready** This event will emit _after_ the **connect** event and only when the `Board` instance object has completed any hardware initialization that must take place before the program can operate.
 This process is asynchronous, and completion is signified to the program via a "ready" event.
+For on-board execution, `ready` should emit after `connect`.

 <!--remove-start-->